🚀 Cloud launch alert: Better Commit Policy for Jira Cloud plus Bitbucket Cloud Connector are now live! → Get started here

 Creating your team's commit message conventions is one step.
 Making sure everyone follows it consistently is another.

-Thatβs where Better Commit Policy for Jira Cloud and Better Commit Policy Connector for Bitbucket Cloud come in.
+Better Commit Policy for Jira Cloud and Better Commit Policy Connector for Bitbucket Cloud enforce commit message standards in Bitbucket Cloud using a Policy-as-Code approach, where your commit policies are defined and maintained as YAML files.

-For example, enforcing the Git commit message template #3, the Bug fix commit message template for a hotfix branch, the commit policy would look like this:
+For example, enforcing Git commit message template #3, the Bug fix commit message template for a hotfix branch, the commit policy would look like this:

 Meaning: the commit message has to contain at least one, valid, Bug type Jira work item key from the Defence (DEF) project, and be at least 10 characters long.
 Non-compliant commits are rejected.